 “The party has now moved, but I do think there is something about Jeremy Corbyn historically and his position on Europe.”

-He added: “I do think that having at least as part of your message a policy to see beyond and how you are going to bring the country together is important.
-But, Labour has allowed itself to get it’s policy portrayed as far worse than it is.
-Partly because of meandering in the way in which it arrived at its position.”
+“I do think that having at least, as part of your message, a policy to see beyond and how you are going to bring the country together is important.
+But, Labour has allowed itself to get its policy portrayed as far worse than it is, partly because of meandering in the way in which it arrived at its position,” he added.

 We don’t have a “healthy democracy”

-Asked about whether the result of the 2016 EU Referendum could be respected in the knowledge that it was vitiated by illegal conduct, Campbell replied: “Broadly yes.”
+Asked whether the result of the 2016 EU Referendum could be respected in the knowledge that it was vitiated by alleged illegal conduct, Campbell replied: “Broadly, yes.”

-“But if the referendum had of been a by-election, it would have been rerun and the candidate would have been punished.
+“But if the referendum had been a by-election, it would’ve been rerun and the candidate would have been punished.

-“What I’ve been really shocked about is that none of the party leaders have shown no interest in it at all.
+“What I’ve been really shocked about is that none of the party leaders have shown any interest in it at all.

-“For example, Dominic Grieve is right to be publicly condemning Downing Street for not publishing the Russia inquiry, but in terms of what transpires from that in terms of political and electoral impact, I’m just not sure.
+“For example, Dominic Grieve is right to be publicly condemning Downing Street for not publishing the Russia inquiry, but in terms of what transpires from that in terms of political and electoral impact, I’m just not sure,” he said.

 In an ideal world Leave wouldn’t have cheated

 “What I’m saying in an ideal world is that if we had a healthy democracy, Leave wouldn’t have cheated.
-If we had an even healthier democracy- they’d have been found out, they’d have been properly punished and it would have been rerun.
+If we had an even healthier democracy – they’d have been found out, they’d have been properly punished and the referendum would have been rerun.

 “But we don’t have a healthy democracy.
 What we had was a result on one day, will of the people, remoaner traitor sabotage, and even the media have joined in.
 If you combine The Telegraph, The Daily Mail, The Express, The Star and The Sun, you’ve got a Brexit propaganda machine and that’s what it is.

 “And yet anybody who challenges this are called traitors.
-But I think that anybody who has tried fought this wretched nonsense has every right to be called patriotic because they are doing the difficult thing because of what they believe the country should be doing.”
+But I think that anybody who has tried to fight this wretched nonsense has every right to be called patriotic because they are doing the difficult thing because of what they believe the country should be doing,” he said.